Nature Park Projects

 Dynamic River System Lech

 The starting signal for the LIFE project "Dynamic River System Lech", in short "LIFE Lech", was given in autumn 2016.
-Large gravel banks and intact wild river sections characterize the Tyrolean Lech and the joint border section with Germany.
-It is precisely this ecosystem that is one of the most m
+Large gravel banks and intact wild river sections characterise the Tyrolean Lech and the joint border section with Germany.
+This ecosystem is one of the most important in Central Europe.

 learn more